KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_4.md

         * The category to get questions for
         * The difficulty level to use for this quiz

-        **Note:** This isn't your browser console like we've been used to at other Coding & Cocktails sessions this year focused on front-end code.
+        **Note:** This isn't your browser console like we used at previous Coding & Cocktails sessions this year focused on front-end code.
 In the Node.js environment, the console is tied to the node server.
-This means that when your API is running locally & a request is made to the API, you see these console logs in Cmder or iTerm2.
+This means that when your API is running locally and the API receives a request, you see these console logs in Cmder or iTerm2.

         When the API is deployed on Heroku, these `console.log` outputs get displayed in the Heroku logs which you can access via the Heroku website or by typing `heroku logs` in Cmder or iTerm2.